Hangsaman: Plot summary

 Natalie hears rumors of an impish student named Tony who is both scorned and secretly admired for her lack of conventionality.
 Natalie is determined to find and befriend Tony, but Tony seeks her out first.
 Natalie becomes preoccupied with Tony.
 Together they embark on a series of eccentric adventures wherein they exercise their shared creativity, focusing on their own difference from—and superiority to—the people around them.
 Natalie's reputation suffers due to her strange new behavior, but for the first time in her life, she no longer cares how others perceive her, even as Tony lures her into increasingly dangerous situations.

 On a stormy afternoon, Tony persuades Natalie to take a bus to an unfamiliar location miles away from the college.
 Tony guides her to a lake with a closed amusement park, and Natalie follows her into a small forest.
 In the fallen darkness, Natalie loses Tony and sits on a log to wait for her, in a scene which mirrors the setting where Natalie was violated the first time.
 When Tony reappears, Natalie says that she wants to go home.
 Now uncomfortable with their intimacy, Natalie sets off on her own.
 An older couple drive up and insist on giving her a ride.
 They tell her they have a daughter who is same age as Natalie; they discuss what might happen to a girl who is out alone, and those things that parents don't know about their children's lives.
 The couple drop her off at a bridge near her school.
 During Natalie's last conversation with her father, he had stated that a radical shift in perspective, such as having a suicidal frame of mind, was necessary for one to clearly see one's own worth.

 Natalie climbs the rail of the bridge and hesitates.
 Finally, she turns back towards the college feeling powerful, unafraid, and grown up.

 References in other media

-The 2020 film Shirley is a fictionalized account of the time in which Jackson was writing Hangsaman, depicting the novel's creation as being inspired both by the Welden disappearance and the life of a newly married couple boarding in the home of Jackson and her husband Stanley Hyman.
+The 2020 film Shirley is a fictionalized account of the time in which Jackson was writing Hangsaman, depicting the novel's creation as being inspired both by the Welden disappearance and the life of a newly married couple boarding in the home of Jackson and her husband.